skymfe/.github/profile/README.md

 Import Map is a configuration that defines shared dependencies between the microfrontends.

+#### Styleguide

+Styleguide is a library that contains the global styles and theme for the project.

+- Global styles
+- Theme

 #### UI Components

 UI Components are a library that contains the UI components made without any framework that are shared between all microfrontends and can be extended with React, Vue, Angular, etc.